“The secret to getting ahead is getting started.” – Mark Twain

 - Work on your interpersonal skills and communication skills.
 Try to develop a good personality that would help you in the IAS interview later.

 - Don’t throw away your school NCERT textbooks.
 These are the basic books to study for the UPSC exam.
-If you didn’t study NCERT textbooks, you can download them for free.
-Just click here.

 - Learn how to make notes and start doing the same.